 Day 10 Banff

-Sightseeing includes a visit to Sulphur Mountain for a ride on the BANFF GONDOLA, complete with panoramic views of the spectacular scenery.
-Also visit Bow Falls and the Hoodoos.
+Breakfast this morning is served on top of Sulphur Mountain.
+Take a scenic ride on the BANFF GONDOLA to the top of the mountain and then enjoy spectacular views of the valley below as you savor a flavorful meal.
+Additional sightseeing in Banff includes a visit to Bow Falls and the Hoodoos.
 The balance of the day is at leisure.
 Consider an optional helicopter flightseeing trip for a bird’s-eye view of the Rockies.
 Enjoy dinner at a local restaurant this evening.

 Day 11 Banff–Yoho National Park–Glacier National Park–British Columbia's Wine Country